frankbuckley/ds-births-populations/projects/us_birth_certificates/readme.md

 ### Requirements

-- [Python](https://www.python.org/downloads/) (tested so far on Windows with version 3.12.3)
+- [Python](https://www.python.org/downloads/) (tested so far on Windows and MacOS with version 3.12.3)
-- [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell) (tested so far on Windows with version 7.4.2)
+- [PowerShell](https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell) (tested so far on Windows and MacOS with version 7.4.2)

 To install Python packages: